Tips for Recent College Grads Looking for a Job During COVID-19

 Graduating from college and entering the job market is an exciting professional milestone.
 You’ve put in the time and effort to get your degree and now it’s time to put all your knowledge to work.
 And while the current job market is one of the most uncertain and turbulent in decades, there are still job openings available and plenty of opportunities to find a great fit at a reputable company.

-Current unemployment is a staggering 11.1%, with projections showing a peak of 14% during the third quarter of 2020, with a continual decrease thereafter.
-Clearly, there are reasons for recent graduates to be anxious about their future career prospects.
-However, some companies are still hiring and there are ways you can stand out from the overcrowded candidate pool and secure the job you’ve spent years preparing for.
+With unemployment rates consistently fluctuating, it’s understandable for recent graduates to be anxious about their future career prospects.
+However, companies are still hiring and there are ways you can stand out from the overcrowded candidate pool and secure the job you’ve spent years preparing for.

 1. Do Your Research